Betfair is the World’s Largest Peer to Peer Betting Exchange

 India England Cricket Score

-We’re in great shape, but there are still plenty of overs left.
-It is of course possible England could make a comeback here.
-One of the many benefits to exchange betting is the option to cash out at any time.
-To explore if that’s worth doing, let’s take a look at what the in-play odds were at this point.
+We’re in great shape, but there are still plenty of overs left and it’s certainly possible England could make a comeback here.
+One of the many benefits to exchange betting is the option to cash out for a guaranteed profit at any time.
+To explore if that’s worth doing, let’s take a look at what the In-play odds were at this point.

 Betfair Cricket